Mice + Rats

 • Remove all food!

-• There are natural repellents for the engine compartment.
-Try peppermint oil, Pine-Sol, Irish Spring soap, red pepper, Fresh Cab, and laundry dryer sheets.
+• Use natural repellents for the engine compartment, e.g., peppermint oil, Irish Spring soap, Fresh Cab, and laundry dryer sheets.
 Rataway is one product with some of these ingredients.

-• Guardfather – Magnetic container with essential oils that repel rodents from engines.
+• Guardfather – Magnetic container with essential oils that repel.

 • Honda Motor Tape.
-It is infused with capsaicin, hot pepper, and is used to wrap the wire harness.
+Infused with capsaicin, hot pepper, used to wrap electrical wire harness.

-• A new technology uses electrified mats which repel without harming rats, or anyone else.
-It is completely effective – a one time solution.
+• A new technology with electrified mats that repel rats.
 There are special designs for automobiles.
 It comes from the UK and is called RatMat there, and TheGridGuard in the US.

 Use Birds of Prey